sdetoni-prj/Fabric_LineageExtractor/README.md

 # Quickstart: How to run the code

-Download the notebook in this Github repo on a PC or VM, then import it into an MS Fabric workspace.
+Download the notebook in the Fabric-notebook folder to a PC or VM, then import it into an MS Fabric workspace.

 ![Import notebook](https://github.com/sdetoni-prj/Fabric_LineageExtractor/blob/main/media/import_notebook.png)

-If you already have a Service Principal created for MS Fabric and MS Purview, you just need to fill their IDs and secrets in the first cell of the notebook code.
+If you already have Service Principal(s) created for MS Fabric and MS Purview, you just need to fill their IDs and secrets in the first cell of the notebook code.
 Check the Prerequisites and configuration section below to make sure the Fabric/PowerBI Admin portal settings are ok.

 Configure the second cell of the notebook with the following values (you can refer to the Prerequisites section for further details):